franklyinnovations/bot-framework/README.md

 ## User object

 ## Intents
+An intent is something the user wants done.

 A function that takes the currently input text and the user object and returns an intent through a promise.
 The intent was chosen to be promise based in case it needs to make a call to another process or web api.
 For example, fyndbot queries the fynd suggestion api to detect if any fashion dna was entered by the user.

-## Skills
-A function that takes a user object and returns a promise.
-Skills most likely will read in the intent and state of the user and decide to run an action, an api call for example.

 ## Reducer
+Pick the right intent to pass on.

 The reducer takes all array of results and returns a single intent.
 The default reducer takes the first intent that returns a valid action and then merges all the intents' details, this allowes intents to become small modules.
 For example, out of the box, a 'topic intent' is always run that tries to extract people and places from the text stream.

+## Skills
+A skill is something the bot knows how to do.

+A function that takes a user object and returns a promise.
+Skills most likely will read in the intent and state of the user and decide to run an action, an api call for example.

 ## Adding new phrases
 Just make a directory of Javascript files that each are named for the intent and export an array of strings representing that phrase and run the baysian classifier engine locally.